Law, Government, Business & Science

 That is what makes them historically interesting.

-Brandeis changed the premise, not just the roster
+Brandeis changed the premise and the roster

 The Brandeis University Press page for Dalin's book gives the cleanest overall frame: eight Jewish men and women have served on the Court, from Brandeis through Kagan.
 The National Archives event page for Dalin's 2017 talk presents the same group: Brandeis, Benjamin Cardozo, Felix Frankfurter, Arthur Goldberg, Abe Fortas, Ruth Bader Ginsburg, Stephen Breyer, and Elena Kagan.